DamienIrving/teaching/imas-pug/conda_tutorial.md

 It could take a long time to install all your libraries one-by-one, so instead we can create a conda environment.

-First, define a `.yml` file with a list of the libraries you want:
+First, define a `environment.yml` file with a list of the libraries you want.
+The file should have the following format:

 ```
-$ cat environment.yml

 name: imas-pug
 channels:
     - conda-forge